spacelift-io/user-documentation/docs/concepts/worker-pools.md

 We provide a Kubernetes operator for managing Spacelift worker pools.
 This operator allows you to define `WorkerPool` resources in your cluster, and allows you to scale these pools up and down using standard Kubernetes functionality.

 !!! info
     Previously we provided a [Helm chart](https://github.com/spacelift-io/spacelift-helm-charts/tree/main/spacelift-worker-pool){: rel="nofollow"} for deploying worker pools to Kubernetes using Docker-in-Docker.
 This approach is no-longer recommended, and you should use the Kubernetes operator instead.
+Please see the section on [migrating from Docker-in-Docker](#migrating-from-docker-in-docker) for more information.

 A `WorkerPool` defines the number of `Workers` registered with Spacelift via the `poolSize` parameter.
 The Spacelift operator will automatically create and register a number of `Worker` resources in Kubernetes depending on your `poolSize`.